Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Results and Discussion

-{\bf Network Intrusion Detection from TCP Dumps.} \method detected network attacks from TCP dumps accurately by spotting corresponding dense subtensors.
+\method detected network attacks from TCP dumps accurately by spotting corresponding dense subtensors.
 We consider two TCP dumps that are modeled differently.
-DARPA Dataset is a 3-way tensor where the dimension attributes are source IPs, destination IPs, and timestamps in minutes; and the measure attribute is the number of connections.
-AirForce Dataset, which does not include IP information, is a 7-way tensor where the measure attribute is the same but the dimension attributes are the features of the connections, including protocols and services.
+The DARPA dataset is a 3-way tensor where the dimension attributes are source IPs, destination IPs, and timestamps in minutes; and the measure attribute is the number of connections.
+The AirForce dataset, which does not include IP information, is a 7-way tensor where the measure attribute is the same but the dimension attributes are the features of the connections, including protocols and services.
 Both datasets include labels indicating whether each connection is malicious or not.

 Figure~\ref{fig:crown}(c) in Section~\ref{sec:intro} lists the five densest subtensors (in terms of $\densitygeonoarg$) found by \method in each dataset.
 Notice that the dense subtensors are mostly composed of various types of network attacks.
-Based on this observation, we classified each connection as malicious or benign based on the density of the densest subtensor including the connection (i.e., the denser the subtensor including a connection is, the more suspicious the connection is).
-This led to high accuracy as seen in Table~\ref{tab:intrusion}, which reports the accuracy when each method (with the density measure giving the highest accuracy) was used for dense-subtensor detection.
-In both datasets, using \method resulted in the highest accuracy.
+Based on this observation, we classified each connection as malicious or benign based on the density of the densest subtensor including the connection (i.e., the denser the subtensor including a connection is, the more suspicious the connection is). \change{This led to high area under the ROC curve (AUROC) as seen in Table~\ref{tab:intrusion}, where we report the AUROC when each method was used with the density measure giving the highest AUROC.
+In both datasets, using \method resulted in the highest AUROC.}